All Episodes

 If you think you could ever vote for Barack Obama, consider this.

-Obama chose his spiritual leader, this man.
+Obama choses his spiritual leader, this man.

-Not God bless America, God damn America.
+Now, God bless America.

 He also picked Wright to baptize his children.

-Like a U.S. of KKKA.
+U.S. of KKKA.

 Barack Obama.

-He chose as a pastor, a man who blamed the U.S. for the 9-11 attacks.
+He chose as a pastor a man who blamed the U.S. for the 9-11 attacks.

 Does that sound like someone who should be president?